-If you are here, I’ve stirred up some controversy that made you want to know more about me; you’re an editor seeking clips of published material, information about my areas of interest, a résumé and possible availability, or; a colleague possibly seeking writing samples and a résumé.
+If you are here, I’ve stirred up some controversy that made you want to know more about me; you’re an editor seeking clips of published material, information about my areas of interest, a résumé and possible availability, or; a WWM reader wondering who this chica really is; colleague possibly considering sending writing samples and a résumé or, if after sometime in June, a possible crowdfunding donor.
 If you fall into any of those categories, you’ve come to the right place!
 If you are not interested in my work, I am happy to help you back to the wordpress.com home page or Google where you can search for the material you want.

 I used to say, “I am re-entering journalism after years of battling several chronic conditions.”
 In re-writing this site, I realized that I’ve never left journalism.
-Even while laying in a hospital bed or in my own bed while recuperating from any number of indignities, I never stopped yelling at broadcast journalists for the crappy job most of them do; re-writing articles I’ve previously written and had accepted, or; those written by others.
+Even while laying in a hospital bed or in my own bed while recuperating from any number of indignities, I never stopped yelling at broadcast journalists for the crappy job most of them do; re-writing articles I’d previously written and had accepted, or; those written by others.
 When I had to put my much-beloved nearly-10-year-old Airedale Terrier down less than 48 hours after my deeply, passionately beloved great-uncle died at 92, the only thing that barely kept me from breaking was thinking about what I could write to help others understand and cope.
 When my new Airedale Terrier girl had to have major surgery at seven months old because of a condition that isn’t supposed to be in the breed, but definitely rears its head in humans, I began thinking about what vet to approach to explain why someone else’s canine baby–most likely a toy or giant breed–had to go through the pain, rehab and, ultimately, spaying or neutering because they should not be bred.
+No, I’ve never really left journalism.
+I’ve just become an editor as well.

 My health issues are chronic but controlled for the most part.
 I have some limitations, but I’m grateful they aren’t worse.
 The control I now have allows me to truly get back to work and, believe me, I’m loving it!